YoungMahesh/blockchain-tools/README.md

 	- Add clone of https://abi.hashex.org/
 	- Add page for finding NFT owners
 	- Metamask should show name of function user is executing

+- Problems
+	- Locker
+		- ERC1155 locking not working on blockchain